 Glaucoma is a leading cause of blindness, and a disease for which treatment methods clearly are available and in common use.
 Scanning computerized ophthalmic diagnostic imaging (SCODI) allows for early detection of glaucomatous damage to the nerve fiber layer or optic nerve of the eye.
-It is the goal of these diagnostic imaging tests to discriminate among patients with normal intraocular pressure (IOP) who have glaucoma, patients with elevated IOP who do not have glaucoma.
+It is the goal of these diagnostic imaging tests to discriminate among patients with normal intraocular pressure (IOP) who have glaucoma, patients with elevated IOP who have glaucoma, and patients with elevated IOP who do not have glaucoma.
 These tests can also provide precise methods of observation of the optic nerve head and can more accurately reveal subtle glaucomatous changes over the course of follow-up exams than visual field and/or disc photos.
 This can allow earlier and more efficient treatment of the disease process.
-The severity of glaucoma damage can be estimated as mild, moderate, severe or indeterminate.
+The severity of glaucoma damage can be estimated as mild, moderate, severe, or indeterminate.